Education: Mining Stocks

 The goal is to find CEOs (and management) who are highly motivated to create value for both shareholders and themselves by increasing their company's market cap and share price.

 Know the Price Per Ounce

 If you are looking at gold mining stocks, and a company has at least a Measured or Indicated Resource Estimate (click here for definitions of mineral resource classifications as the confidence level varies with each category), it’s not difficult to calculate (back of the napkin math) what the ounces in the ground may be worth in a potential acquisition scenario.
 However, you need to know the general value the market is giving ounces ‘in the ground’ in real time by looking at similar comparables.

 Kaminak Gold’s Coffee Deposit, the most prolific buyout of 2016, had probable gold mineral reserves of 2.2 million ounces (46.4Mt at 1.45g/t), and total inferred gold mineral resources of 2.2 million ounces (52.4Mt at 1.31g/t).

 The buyout, proposed by Goldcorp, was for $520 million.
 When we divide that sum by 4.2 million ounces, we're left with roughly $123 per ounce in the ground.
-Many junior gold stocks saw their gold trading for between $5 and $10 an ounce in the ground during the bear market of 2011 to 2016.
-The quality gold deals have since rebounded to $50-$100 per ounce in the ground - some even higher.
+However, many junior gold stocks received a value of between $5 and $10 per ounce in the ground during the bear market of 2012 to late 2015.